Looking for awesome Paleo travel foods?

 7. Homemade Granola

 Granola is an awesome travel food!
 I haven’t found a healthy premade version, so I just make my own.
-My favorite recipe is from Danielle Walker’s book Against All Grain.
-This recipe from her blog is very similar.
+My favorite recipe uses nuts, seeds, shredded coconut, honey, cinnamon, and vanilla.

-Tip: multiply the recipe and substitute cashews for the hazelnuts.
-I actually quadruple the recipe and store it in glass jars to eat for breakfast and snacks at home.
+Pro tip: I like to quadruple the recipe and store it in glass jars to eat for breakfast and snacks at home.

 Also pictured: my favorite Re-Pac reusable snack bags.